Gowanus Batcave: Early history and construction

 The Central Power Station's design, which combines elements of Romanesque Revival and classical styles, may have been created by Thomas E. Murray, but there is little definitive evidence in contemporary media.
 The building is made of red brick with bluestone trimmings, atop piles surmounted by a concrete bed about 6 ft thick.
 Its layout was divided into two portions: the southern portion used for the engine and dynamo room, and the northern portion, the boiler house, which was considerably higher and contained two stories of boilers with coal storage above.
 The front, on Third Avenue, is 183 ft 3 in long, and the depth of the building 186 ft 9 in, although the part which was occupied by boilers is 20 ft shorter.
 The roof over the operating and boiler rooms was filled in between the T-irons with 3 by 12 by 24 in hard-burned terracotta roofing tile laid in Portland cement, covered with a slag and cement roofing.
 The letters brooklyn rapid transit company were inscribed on the side of the boiler building.

 Coal was brought to the plant on barges via the adjacent canal.
 Conveyors moved the coal to be crushed and then to the coal storage in the upper part of the boiler house, to be dropped down to the boilers as needed.
 To facilitate additional coal storage, the owners purchased an additional lot in 1903.
-In the other building, eight 4,000 horsepower engines produced both alternative and direct current via different sets of generators.
-The direct current was used to power nearby train lines while the alternative current was sent through underground cables in terracotta ducts to substations around the city, which would in turn convert it to direct current.
+In the other building, eight 4,000 horsepower engines produced both alternating and direct current via different sets of generators.
+The direct current was used to power nearby train lines while the alternating current was sent through underground cables in terracotta ducts to substations around the city, which would in turn convert it to direct current.

 The BRT became the Brooklyn–Manhattan Transit Corporation (BMT) in 1923 after going bankrupt in the wake of the Malbone Street Wreck.
 In 1939, shortly before the New York City Board of Transportation was dissolved and the BMT Fifth Avenue Line was demolished, the Central Power Station was renumbered as substation #25.
 After being renumbered, it took alternating current from the Williamsburg Power House, turning it into direct current.
 In the 1950s, the boiler house was demolished.
 The engine house supplied power to the New York City Subway's Fourth Avenue Line, formerly operated by the BMT, until 1972 when the New York City Transit Authority sold it to the government of New York City.